 About Me

 I am a member of Darwin College, where I was the captain of the football team ( I still join them from time to time).
-I am also part of the Orthodox society in Cambridge.
+I am also part of the Christian Orthodox society in Cambridge.

 I was born in Madrid, Spain and I did my undergraduate at the University "Politehnica" of Bucharest, Romania.
 During that time I won the Windows Embedded Student Challenge 2006 (now part of Imagine Cup) with my colleagues from Politehnica.